 Degree courses at Sussex are modular, with each academic year being a largely 'self-contained' unit of study.
-Full-time students are expected to put in a 40-hour average working week over the 12 month academic year - a grand total of at least 1,800 study-hours per year (full time).
+Full-time students are expected to put in a 40-hour average working week over the academic year - a grand total of at least 1,200 study-hours per year.
 Sussex, like other Universities, uses a measure called "credit" which reflects this input of time.
-In the system used here, each postgraduate course is made up of 180 credits, where a credit is equivalent to 10 hours of student effort.
+In the system used here, each academic year is made up of 120 credits, where a credit is equivalent to 10 hours of student effort.
 These credits are divided amongst the different modules.
-The majority of modules are worth 15 credits which equates to 150 hours of study for the duration of the module.
-This can include time spent on many relevant learning activities such as reading background material, preparing and writing assessments, attending lectures, labs, seminars and workshops, undertaking your Masters project and revision for exams.
+The majority of modules are worth 15 credits, which equates to 150 hours of study for the duration of the module.
+This can include time spent on many relevant learning activities such as reading background material, preparing and writing assessments, attending lectures, labs, seminars and workshops and revising for exams.